 - Real Estate

-One of these items will be demanding much of your attention one week, and the following week it will change, so you’re constantly reprioritizing.
-And, again, I maintain that you have to be outside the practice to do that to be able to think about where you are and where you’re headed.
+One of these items will be demanding much of your attention one week, and the following week it will change, so you're constantly reprioritizing.
+And, again, I maintain that you have to be outside the practice to do that to be able to think about where you are and where you're headed.
 You might bring some people with you from the practice some days, while other days, you might need to be alone to truly focus.
-But if you don’t do this, you’re the hamster on the wheel.
+But if you don't do this, you're the hamster on the wheel.
 And you know what?
-It’s easier to be the hamster on the wheel.
-People can be more comfortable in the chaos, and then that gives them an excuse to say, “Oh, I’m too busy to look at my financials, or my hiring, or my analytics.”
+It's easier to be the hamster on the wheel.
+People can be more comfortable in the chaos, which gives them an excuse to say, "Oh, I'm too busy to look at my financials, my hiring, or my analytics."
 So you have to stop and put some thought into it.
 Even more, you have to schedule that time, just like you would a staff meeting.

 Tip # 2 - If Something Isn't Working, Change It

-No matter what’s happening, you can change your reality.
+No matter what's happening, you can change your reality.
 Perhaps this sounds a bit harsh, but instead of looking for where to place blame, point the finger at yourself as the practice owner first.
-Have you instilled the core values, mission, and culture that your practice needs, and have you hired and trained for that?
+Have you instilled the core values, mission, and culture your practice needs, and have you hired and trained for that?
 If not, nothing is ever going to change.
 You are the master of your own destiny.
-As I always say of practice owners, the only thing you don’t have control over is the rent in your building.
+As I always say of practice owners, the only thing you don't have control over is the rent in your building.

 Tip # 3 - Create an Amazing Culture and Brand